-If a Blind Pension recipient leaves the home, the home becomes an available resource immediately and the 24 month rule does not apply.
+If a Blind Pension recipient leaves the home, the home becomes an available resource immediately and the 24-month rule does not apply.

 ACHIEVING A BETTER LIFE EXPERIENCE ACCOUNT (ABLE)

-Per House Bill 2171 (2018) funds held in an Achieving a Better Life Experience Account (ABLE) owned by the blind pension participant are excluded up to $100,000 in determining total property owned by the participant and his/her spouse.
+Per House Bill 2171 (2018) funds held in an Achieving a Better Life Experience Account (ABLE) owned by the blind pension participant are excluded up to $100,000 in determining total property owned by the participant and their spouse.
 Funds held in an ABLE account by the sighted spouse are excluded entirely for the BP determination.

 RETIREMENT ACCOUNTS, ANNUITIES, TRUSTS, AND OTHER FINANCIAL ASSETS